 pip install -r requirements.txt

-Obtain Facebook Access Token: You'll need a Facebook User Access Token with necessary permissions (e.g., ads_read
+Obtain Meta Access Token: You'll need a Meta User Access Token with necessary permissions (e.g., ads_read

 ).
-You can generate this through the Facebook Developer portal following this guide.
+You can generate this through the Meta Developer portal or let the server help create one for you.

-To integrate this server with an MCP-compatible client (like Cursor or Claude Desktop), add the following configuration:
+To use this server with MCP-compatible clients like Cursor or Claude Desktop, add the following configuration:

 {